 A lot of people don’t associate Costco with food storage since their warehouses don’t typically offer food packaged for long term storage.
+Well at least they managed to find an Arizona contractor for dock shelter repair.
 This isn’t the case though with Costco.com where they offer a variety of long term emergency food storage and survival products.

 While they may not offer preparedness products with their in-store brand Kirkland, Costco does take the segment seriously by providing a variety of other brand’s products to chose from.
 These items are drop shipped directly from their partner suppliers.